 The name of the event, The Gathering, was inspired from a community center and performance space founded by Dadisi Sanyika that Kamau Daáood helped to organize back in the 1970s.
 For this “Gathering” Kamau led a select group to improvise live with him on his signature spoken word piece “Language of Saxophones.”
 Jesse Sharps brought in his epic composition “Peyote Song III” to pair with his other song “Desert Fairy Princess” which Dwight Trible wrote and sang lyrics for.
 Roberto Miranda led the group as an improvising conductor for his experimental piece, “Agony in the Garden.”
 Two Pan Afrikan Peoples Arkestra standards were recorded that day as well, “Warriors All” by Horace Tapscott and “Lately’s Solo.”

 Several well established local players such as Ndugu Chancler, Richard Grant, Azar Lawrence, Phil Ranelin, Michael Session and Taumbu joined the event as well as members of the Pan Afrikan Peoples Arkestra and younger up and coming players on the scene like Miguel Atwood-Ferguson, Brandon Coleman, Joey Dosik, Randal Fisher, Nick Rosen, and Kamasi Washington.
 Miguel Atwood-Ferguson brought in Peter Jacobson, Myka Miller, and Sara Schoenbeck to help round out the woodwinds and strings.

 The entire event was shot live on two digital cameras.
-On camera interviews of the participants provided by Lemeirt Park artist Bongo RasStarr.
+On camera interviews of the participants was provided by Lemiert Park artist Bongo RasStarr.